gitrahulgit/Crio.Do-QEATS-APP/README.md

 # Qeats-crio.do-
-This is the backend of Qeats android app
+Below images are the backend portions of the android application.
-Crio.do is a microexperience program in which we have to add certain features in the app
+Facebook and Pintrest API's are used along with the Clarifi AI.

 ## Screenshots